hickory-dns/hickory-dns/crates/proto/README.md

 # Overview

 Trust-DNS Proto is the foundational DNS protocol library and implementation for Trust-DNS.
-It is not expected to be used directly.
+Unless you want to manipulate the DNS packets directly, it is likely not the library you want.
 Please see Trust-DNS [Resolver](https://crates.io/crates/trust-dns-resolver), [Client](https://crates.io/crates/trust-dns-client), or [Server](https://crates.io/crates/trust-dns-server) for higher level interfaces.

-*WARNING* The Proto crate is designed as an internal layer in the Trust-DNS ecosystem, it will change potentially in breaking ways, and should not generally be used directly.
-Please see the Resolver, Client or Server for more stable interfaces.

 ## Minimum Rust Version